Soho Cadet Camera

 Description

-The Soho Cadet is a maroon coloured bakelite folding-bed camera for 6 x 9 photos on 120 rollfilm.
+The Soho Cadet is a maroon coloured bakelite folding-bed camera for pictures 3¼ x 2¼ inches (or 6 x 9 cms) on 120 rollfilm.
 This example is in good condition and is complete with its original box.
-The box is worn and faded, but is complete.
-The main slip over sleeve is damaged.
+The box is worn and faded, but is complete, although the surface of the main slip over sleeve is damaged.

 Shutter: | T & I (single speed) |